numbat70/inclusion2021/_docs/accessibility/presentation-meeting.md

 It’s tempting to overload your slides with information, but it’s often counter-productive.
 Participants may feel overwhelmed with the amount of text or may struggle to read it and listen to the presentation at the same time.
 It also often forces you to use a smaller font.

 Instead, keep the text on slides to a minimum, or consider splitting text across more than one slide.

+A good article on this: [Good Slides Reduce Complexity](https://seomba.substack.com/p/good-slides-reduce-complexity)

 <hr class="small">